nPrameelaPydi/sba-js-web-application/README.md

 Explorer's Log is a simple, client-side web application for managing posts.
 It allows users to create, read, update, and delete posts, with the ability to work offline and sync with a server when online.
 This application demonstrates the use of local storage and server interactions in a web context.

 ## Features
-- Create new posts locally
+- Create new posts
 - View a list of all posts
-- Edit existing posts (both local and server-based)
+- Edit existing posts
-- Delete posts (marking server posts as deleted locally)
+- Delete posts
 - Search posts by title or content
-- Offline functionality with local storage & sync's with server when online

 ## Technologies Used
 - HTML5, CSS, JavaScript